Bettermeans/help.bettermeans/_posts/2010-12-04-dashboard.markdown

 What is the Dashboard?
 ----------------------

-The dashboard is a central point of the BetterMeans platform and allows you to see all of the work items in a project workstream.
-From the Dashboard you have an overview of the status of all the items in a project workstream and you also have the ability to take action on items.
+The dashboard is a central point of the BetterMeans platform and allows you to see all of the work items in a workstream.
+From the Dashboard you have an overview of the status of all the items in a workstream and you also have the ability to take action on items.
 Here is what the Dashboard looks like, once you get working.

 ![](/images/Dash2-g.png)

 This probably looks overwhelming and also a bit exciting.
 We are going to help you understand how to work with this interface and feel familiar and liberated by this tool.
-Also note, that the Dashboard above is a particularly busy project workstream these days, and other Dashboard might look simpler, like this one.
+Also note, that the Dashboard above is a particularly busy workstream these days, and other Dashboard might look simpler, like this one.
 It all depends on how you are working.

 ![](/images/Dash1-f.png)